Chelsea set for more Premier League scrutiny over Roman Abramovich era

 The Premier League is already investigating the club after their new owners became aware of “potentially incomplete financial reporting” linked to the Abramovich era while completing their due diligence as part of the takeover and self-reported the information they discovered to the league and other regulators.

-The Premier League has not commented on Wednesday’s report, but it is likely it will now look closely at the information reported by the Guardian.
+The Premier League has not commented on Wednesday’s report, which appeared in The Guardian as part of a collaboration led by The Bureau of Investigative Journalism (TBIJ), but it is likely the league will now look closely at the information which has been reported.

 A Chelsea spokesperson said: “These allegations pre-date the club’s current ownership.
 They are based on documents which the club has not been shown and do not relate to any individual who is presently at the club.”